05 Jun 2010 18:11

 The word inevitable should not be in your mind-set.
 Whatever happens, you make it happen.
 That is a GOOD thing.
 It is a never-ending source of amazement to me that a trainer can become successful while telling his clients that their results are fated.

 I mentioned plateaus.
 To the scientist a plateau is something you view on a chart.
 To the trainee it is a WALL.
-I have never envisioned myself as having reached a ‘high point’ in my training when I plateau.
+I have never envisioned myself as having reached a high point in my training when I plateau.
+While we're on this subject, may as well explore just what a plateau is, and how a plateaus differs from a stall.

-For most of us it is a LOW point.
+For most of us it is a plateau or a stall is a LOW point.
 After all, you have failed to keep progressing.
 You have smacked into that wall I mentioned before.

 Let’s imagine that your training career is a vast field covering acres and acres of territory.
 In this field there are many, many, walls scattered about.
 You have a great deal of choice in direction as you walk upon this field, but no matter what direction you choose you will eventually approach one of these walls.